Environmental Grants

 - non-functional or decorative;

-• The new heater must be all of the following:
+- In the case of a replacement, the new heater must be all of the following:

 - new;